Gradient Noise

 Perlin published his noise algorithm in 1985.
 It was adopted by many artists in the motion picture industry, and Perlin went on to win an Academy Award for the algorithm in 1997.

 Instead of generating random scalars at every lattice point, Perlin's algorithm generates random vectors.
-These vectors are considered to be tangent to an imaginary organic surface.
+These vectors describe the slope of some random pattern through the space.
 Such vectors are called gradients, and Perlin's noise is therefore called gradient noise.
-The values themselves are not random; they are computed to fit the shape of the gradients.
+The noise values themselves are not random; they are computed to fit the shape of the random gradients.

 Let's implement our own Perlin 2D noise generator.
 There are many tutorials on the web explaining Perlin noise.
 There are several reasons for their abundance: the algorithm is sophisticated enough to need explanation, Perlin himself published several different versions of the algorithm, and many explanations focus on optimizations.
-Our discussion here will stick to a very simple and unoptimized implementation of the algorithm.
+Our discussion here will be confined to a simpler unoptimized implementation.

 Random Gradients

 First we need a grid of random gradients pointing in all directions.
-We could generate a random gradient with code by choosing a random point within a unit square, like this:
+We could generate a random gradient by choosing a random point within a unit square, like this:

 function randomGradient